Tribe-Tip-Line/Tip-Line-Portal/README.md

 ### Release Notes

 **Features:** interactive data tables with access to Tip Line information, such as reports, users, registration keys, and hotline numbers.
 Added browser tab icon.
+A Node.js [express](https://expressjs.com/) web application.

 **Fixed:** ban functionality, which will add users by ID to ban collection in the database.